-As a result, NAF has taken preventative measures such as cancelling our 2020 Annual Ataxia Conference and recommending cancellation of in-person support group meetings until this situation is under control.
+As a result, NAF has taken preventative measures such as recommending cancellation of in-person support group meetings until this situation is under control.
+Many have opted for virtual meetings instead.
+Find a meeting at ataxia.org/events.
 We’d also like to help you understand what you can do to decrease your risk of contracting COVID-19.

 Protect Yourself from Coronavirus